-Having your home invaded by ants is a scene too familiar with homeowners here in the dry Arizona climate.
+Having your home invaded by ants is a scene too familiar to homeowners here in the dry Arizona climate.
 They swarm across your walls, floors, and counters, looking for your water and food, and have no plans to leave anytime soon.
 Luckily, there’s always a solution to a pest problem – we’ve compiled some of the best homemade repellents and proactive practices to prevent those pesky ants from overstaying their welcome.

 How to Get Rid of Ants Inside and Outside: A Guide

 Ants can cause problems just as much outside as they do inside your home.
 Fortunately, many of these solutions apply both indoors and outdoors, making Do-It-Yourself pest control simple and easy.

 Ants are persistent and predictable, which means we just have to eliminate the obvious things they like.
 Sounds easy, right?
 Not so fast.
 Ants are primarily looking for:

 - Food: Whether you have uncovered supplies, pet food, leftovers, or natural byproducts, ants are going to swarm open food sources and create a supply chain to their nest.

 - Water: Especially in a dry climate like Arizona, ants will be on the lookout for water as soon as their outdoor sources dry up.
 Additionally, if your property has lots of standing water, they may just choose the easy source and move on in.